Brussels Airlines' financial results badly impacted by pandemic as new CEO takes over - Aviation24.be

 In order to respond to the crisis and the expectation of a slow recovery of the demand, as well as to lay the basis for a resilient and sustainable company after the crisis, Brussels Airlines intensified and accelerated its Reboot transformation plan, reducing its fleet by 25% and its workforce by 20%, thanks to the financial support of Lufthansa (EUR 170 million cash injection, of which 70 million for the restructuring).
 As part of the fleet adjustment, the usage rights of two Airbus A330-200s and eight Airbus A319s were written off.
 Thanks to an agreement with its social partners, the airline was able to keep 80% of its workforce on board.
 Through alternative measures to voluntarily leave the company forced dismissals were kept to a minimum.
 18% of the 20% workforce reduction is in place today and all agreements have been reached to reduce the fleet.
 In addition, new collective labour agreements were negotiated with all employee groups.
 Furthermore, a government loan of EUR 290 million to overcome the crisis was granted by the Belgian government, from which Brussels Airlines has withdrawn the first slice in December and a second one in February.

 “In 2020, the focus of the Reboot Plus plan was on the restructuring.
 In 2021, the second phase of the plan starts, i.e. the improvement phase.
-Indeed, the transformation plan does not only focus on cost cutting, but also on changing our way of working and on strategic investments, like digitization projects – e.g. new booking platform, digitization at ground operations,… Within our transformation towards a profitable future, we also want to continue more than ever our efforts at the level of sustainability, like fleet rejuvenation, CO2 reduction and waste reduction.”
+Indeed, the transformation plan does not only focus on cost cutting, but also on changing our way of working and on strategic investments, like digitisation projects – e.g. new booking platform, digitisation at ground operations,… Within our transformation towards a profitable future, we also want to continue more than ever our efforts at the level of sustainability, like fleet rejuvenation, CO2 reduction and waste reduction.”

 Peter Gerber, CEO Brussels Airlines